 In Governor Christie’s case, it appears that his direct reports deliberately withheld information from him and lied to him when he asked them about it.
 They also seem quite willing to take the fall for him, at least if the news reports are correct.
 Assuming this is all true, it tells us a great deal about his leadership and the state of his team.

-What sort of example was Christie setting that led his people to believe that their behavior was acceptable?
+What sort of leadership example was Christie setting that led his people to believe that their behavior was acceptable?
 Had it been one person involved, well, occasionally bad apples do get in.
 The correct behavior is to fire them as soon as you find them.
 Had the actions in question been taken by people far down the organizational hierarchy, that too would be less meaningful: The influence of the leader is always strongest at the top, and does weaken as we move further and further away from the centers of power.
 But the people involved in Fort Lee’s Traffigeddon were members of Christie’s inner circle.
 They apparently thought that using state power to pursue a private agenda was acceptable and that their boss would want them to do it.
 They also apparently thought that it was okay to lie to their boss about it.
 What sort of leader conveys those messages to his subordinates?

-So how does this apply to business?
-Ultimately, the attitude the CEO exhibits is the attitude that the staff will imitate.
+So how does this apply to business leadership?
+Ultimately, the attitude the leader or the CEO exhibits is the attitude that the staff will imitate.
 At one maker of scientific software, the CEO viewed the customers as a bunch of incompetent idiots.
 Why did he take that view?
 Well, apparently they had the temerity to criticize aspects of his software.
 Of course, he never expressed his views to his customers, but he was quite open about them in private with his subordinates.
 This led to a general atmosphere of amusement and condescension when a customer called in for help.
 The customers, highly educated professionals, were not idiots; at least, they were sufficiently not idiotic to know when they were being laughed at and condescended to.
 Moreover, because customers were viewed as idiots, their feedback was routinely ignored.
 Eventually, as competing products entered the market, customers deserted the company in droves.
 In the end, the company went out of business.

-If team members view the leader and the team as indistinguishable, the problem can get even worse.
+If team members view the leader (and his/her style of leadership) and the team as indistinguishable, the problem can get even worse.
 When the leader is too much the center of mass of the team, team members won’t wait for instructions.
 Instead, they will attempt to do what they think the boss wants, often without really considering whether those actions are necessarily the best actions to take.
 When you add to that mix a sufficiently inappropriate role model, you have a serious problem brewing.
 Of course, in Chris Christie’s case, it didn’t just brew; it boiled over, and he will have to clean up the mess.
 High performance teams, on the other hand, understand their goals, think through the process of accomplishing those goals, and consider the ramifications of their actions.